-A health reimbursement arrangement, or HRA, is very regulated, but it isn’t too complicated, and its purpose is pretty simple: to help employers and employees afford healthcare coverage without worrying about rising healthcare costs.
+How do HRAs work?
+An HRA, or health reimbursement arrangement, is very regulated, but it isn’t too complicated, and its purpose is pretty simple: to help employers and employees afford healthcare coverage without worrying about rising healthcare costs.
 It accomplishes this through reimbursing for health premiums and expenses tax-free.

 While they've been around for a while, HRAs are gaining traction recently among businesses of all sizes due to regulatory rule changes that make them more accessible, flexible and easy to use.
 An alternative to traditional group plans, these 401(K) style benefits put the power in the employees' hands, shifting the risk from the employer and offering more personalization and choice for workers.
 There are also an effective recruitment and retention strategy.

 There are several HRAs available today, but the two major types of HRAs that business owners should know about are relatively new to the market.
 They are ICHRA (individual coverage HRA), a 401(K) style benefit solution with no company size limitations or reimbursement limits, and QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.

 Why HRAs are great: Employees pay for health expenses, you reimburse them, tax-free.